PX4/PX4-user_guide/en/companion_computer/pixhawk_rpi.md

 This setup connects the Pixhawk `TELEM2` port, which is generally recommended for offboard control.
 It is initially configured in PX4 to use with MAVLink, which we will change later when setting up ROS 2.
+Pixhawk ports can be located anywhere on the flight controller, but are almost always well labeled, and should be obvious on your particular [flight controller](../flight_controller/README.md).

 Connect the Pixhawk `TELEM2` `TX`/`RX`/`GND` pins to the complementary `RXD`/`TXD`/`Ground` pins on the RPi GPIO board: